Make and Zapier compared (and a better and easier alternative)

 So which one is right for you?

-In this article, we'll break down Make vs. Zapier across the criteria that actually matter today — from AI capabilities and pricing models to ease of use and integration depth.
+In this article, we'll break down Make vs. Zapier across the criteria that actually matter today.
+That means AI capabilities, pricing models, ease of use, integration depth, and governance features.
 And as a bonus, we'll introduce you to a third option that's redefining this whole category.
 (Hint: it's us, Relay.app!)

 But first, the quick version.